 - 1 teaspoon cloves

-Cream butter and sugar until creamy.
+- Using a large standing mixer, cream butter and sugar until creamy.
 Add egg, molasses, and vanilla and combine.

 - Put dough in airtight container and refrigerate for at least two hours.
 (I usually refrigerate overnight.)

-Let cookies sit for 10 minutes and then remove to cooling racks.
+- Let cookies sit for 10 minutes and then remove to cooling racks.